 I was diagnosed with bronchitis/pneumonia and was given albuterol and an antibiotic.
 I have reacted badly to the albuterol, bad shakes, insomnia and the worst is the swollen saliva glands and dry mouth.
 I have bought biotene products which provide short term relief.
 But I am really wondering how long this will last?
 I am also recovering from nasal surgeory and really need sleep.

-1. Rinse your mouth out w/ warm water after using the Albueterol.
+1. Rinse your mouth out w/ warm water after using the albuterol.

 2. Did you tell your doc about your side effects?

-3. You can take Benedryl for the shakes.
+3. You can take Benadryl for the shakes.

 4. Melatonin tablets can help with sleep )OTC).
-If that doesn't work for you, you could ask your doc to prescribe Trazadone - an anti-dpressant that tends to make people drowsy.
+If that doesn't work for you, you could ask your doc to prescribe trazodone - an anti-dpressant that tends to make people drowsy.

 5. As for the dry mouth, that is a tough one.
 I think there is a drug that stimulates salivary glands, but I (this is embarrasing)sleep with a peice of gum in my mouth when I can't just go with it.
 Sugarless.
 I know, dangerous.

 If I were you, I'd try a different inhaler - Spiriva and Advair are what I take and they work good.
-I hate albueterol - I know what you are going tthru.
+I hate albuterol - I know what you are going tthru.